thecluff/GullleBelle/README.md

 15. Retart 'MySQL' and 'Apache' in the XAMPP control panel.
 16. Go to www.gulllebelle.com (this link only works on your computer) and you're done!
+## How to use
+### Sign up
+Click on `join us` on the website and fill in the form to sign up.
+The default values will be given to each account.
+### Transaction history
+Recent activities can be edited by editing the json files corresponding with the username in `/assets/users/`.
+### Creepy face
+Creepy face will show up randomly in the website.
+To modify it, find the interval function in `/assets/js/main.js`.
+To remove it, open `/head.php` and delete `<div class="userinformation"></div>`.

 ## Extra
 ### For other computers on the same network
 1. Open command prompt on the host computer.